Aryeh Leib Malin: In the United States

-In the post-war period, Malin moved to the United States.
+Malin arrived in San Francisco on July 18, 1946, aboard the General M. C. Meigs with a group of rabbis and yeshiva students from Shanghai.
+The New York Times identified him as the leader of a 55-member contingent that planned to continue to Toronto.
 Immediately upon his immigration to America, he rejected proposals from Rabbi Moshe Feinstein to become rosh yeshiva of Mesivtha Tifereth Jerusalem and Rabbi Avraham Kalmanowitz to become the rosh yeshiva of the newly established Brooklyn branch of the Mir yeshiva.
 Instead, after his 1948 marriage to Yaffa Kreiser, daughter of Rabbi Dovid Ber Kreiser, av beis din of Greiver, Poland and a rosh yeshiva in Kletsk, Malin opted to create a yeshiva and kollel modeled on the Mir of pre-war Europe.
 He founded the Beth Hatalmud Rabbinical College in Brooklyn, which he regarded as a continuation of Volozhin yeshiva, Slabodka yeshiva, and Mir yeshiva.

+Contemporary reports described the new institution as a collective of roughly twenty senior Mir alumni devoted to full-time advanced Talmudic study.
+It was established with the support of the Union of Orthodox Rabbis, which announced its formation in August 1948.
+In a 1952 interview, Malin said its purpose was to preserve Torah study as an end in itself, rather than merely train rabbis for professional posts.

 As rosh yeshiva of Beis HaTalmud, Malin upheld standards of Torah and mussar that were instructive in themselves.
 One time, he announced that he would deliver a lecture on a certain sugya and then, on the day of the scheduled lecture, he cancelled it.
 He explained that he had been unable to see the proper desire on the part of the students to hear the lecture.

 Despite being busy with the yeshiva's affairs, Malin would spend hours immersed in Torah study.
 About nine months before his death, he was injured by a stone thrown at him by a hooligan.
 On the last day of his life, he was seen in the women's section of the study hall, standing with his hands outstretched, deeply immersed in prayer.
 A student who saw him, who later became a prominent doctor, concluded that Malin was then suffering a heart attack.
 Later, Malin collapsed after arriving late to a meeting in the house of Rabbi Shabsai Frankel (who famously re-printed the works of Maimonides).
 He was 56 years old.

 Rabbi Aharon Kotler said at Malin's funeral that the Jewish communities were deprived of a potential leader for the next generation with Malin's death.